 - Incorporate regional keywords – when writing blogs, social media posts, and web pages, it’s important to think about the keywords that will affect your local SEO results.
 For the candy store in Brooklyn, creating content that includes regional keywords like “Brooklyn candy store” and “NYC candy” and “candy store near Manhattan” will help search engines and customers recognize your local footprint.

 - Guest blog – while guest blogging itself doesn’t help local SEO, the bio that’s often posted below your guest blog often contains the NAP (name, address and phone) for your store.
 By promoting a guest blogging plan and ensuring that your NAP is included in each bio, you continue to build your network.

 Once again, the three strategies mentioned are just a few of the many local SEO strategies that your digital marketing team can proactively pursue.
-For more opportunities, take a look at these other local SEO tips from LeapGo.

 In addition, if you are looking to get started on your local SEO and would like some agency help, LeapGo is here for you.
 Our SEO experts know exactly what it takes to build your online and physical store presence.